 - Marrakech Express, for the best Mediterranean food in Georgia

 - MetroFresh, for excellent healthy food that’s available in a hurry

 Ponce City Market, a massive old railroad station turned shopping and food center, offers so much to see and do.
 From wine tasting to art lessons to fantastic coffee, you’ll have to watch your clock and make sure not to miss your flight!

 The Beltline, an ex-railway turned pedestrian path, runs between Piedmont Park and the Ponce City Market, lined with cute restaurants and amazing microbreweries.
 You can rent a CityBike and go bar hopping or simply enjoy the wonderful tree-lined scenery.

 And for those looking to explore an upscale part of town, you can take MARTA all the way to Buckhead.
-There’s a wonderful, elegant rooftop bar there called The Regent Cocktail Club, which features incredible views over the city.
+There’s are several wonderful, elegant rooftop bars featuring incredible views over the city.

 2) Visit the Delta Flight Museum

 Those with even the slightest interest in aviation would be hard-pressed to miss this one.
 From standing on the wings of a Boeing 747-400 jumbojet to standing under the wings of a Douglas DC-6 to flying a Boeing 737 Full Flight Simulator, you’ll constantly be in awe.

 To get there, you’ll have to take a rideshare for approximately $10-15 each way.
 A one-day pass costs $15 and hours are Thursday-Sunday from 10AM-4PM.